No-one starts their day thinking that they’re going to get into a dangerous situation.

 Many areas of the backcountry have no phone signal.
 That’s when satellite devices come into play (see preparation section).

-Search and rescue service are completely free in British Columbia.
+Search and rescue service are completely free in British Columbia and Yukon.
 If you need help, ask for it.

 Stay put, signal and build a shelter